Agvensome/ordering_system/README.md

-# cpp_projects
+# ordering_system
-This repository contains some my simple projects with cpp.
+This repository contains a ordering meal console with cpp.
 It would be appreciated if you can read codes and star me.